 我们不想承认自己有偏见的另一个理由很可能是我们害怕我们承认的不良后果。不少组织有“零容忍政策”，这些规则一般惩罚具体类型的偏见行为，比如种族歧视行为。但不是每一个人都同意“种族主义”的定义。比如，假如其他国家的政府是被另一种族控制而法令一些我误解或不愿意同意的律法，那等于我是种族主义者吗? 我的《牛津词典三版本》没这样说，但谁说我们仍然用那个词典? 记者说法庭判决“种族主义者”那个词已经被冲淡了，所以被人诬告为“种族主义者”不再等于诽谤，只是个跟律法无关的个人辱骂。解雇规则等可能包含更严格的定义，但这不是所有人知道的，所以很容易想，承认有偏见——任何样子的偏见——限制只在脑海里奋斗偏见——就等于承认自己得被解雇、排斥、被社会忽略等等。这好像对偏见的偏见。

 Another reason we don't like to admit we're prejudiced is probably fear of negative consequences of our admission.
 Many groups advocate "zero tolerance" policies.
 These are usually aimed at specific prejudicial actions, such as acts of racism.
-But not everybody agrees what "racism" means---for example, am I a racist if one of the world's governments makes a law that I misunderstand or fail to agree with, does their different ethnicity make me a racist?
+But not everybody agrees what "racism" means---for example, if one of the world's governments makes a law that I misunderstand or fail to agree with, does their different ethnicity make me a racist?
 That doesn't match the ODE 3rd Edition's definition of "racism" but who said we still use that?
 Courts have reportedly opined that the meaning of "racist" has been diluted so much that falsely calling someone "racist" no longer counts as defamation, but is merely "name-calling" that is not legally actionable by itself.
 (The 2018 case of McAnulty vs McCulloch hinged on proven career damage---paragraph 37.)
 Corporate dismissal policies use specific definitions of "racism" but not everyone knows that (and sometimes it gets missed, for example in 2021 a major UK bank wrote to customers saying their accounts can now be closed for racism without defining it---their customer services told me it means anything their staff dislike, except in "Basic" accounts which have stronger laws about who can hold one).
 As word usages expand, it would be easy to think that admitting to even an internal struggle with prejudice---any prejudice---is grounds for dismissal, ostracism, exclusion or whatever: prejudice against prejudice.

 I don't mean to minimise the seriousness of seriously-bad actions, but we shouldn't be afraid to acknowledge that we all have prejudices---they're more dangerous if we don't know about them.
 Hopefully, consciously managing one's prejudices is not grounds for exclusion.
 Hi I'm Silas Brown and I have prejudices.
 I try to do something about it, and I hope you can too.